Anastasia-Labs/aiken-design-patterns/README.md

 1. The computation itself.
 It has to take a list of generic inputs, and return a list of generic outputs.
 2. A redeemer of type `WithdrawRedeemer<a, b>`.
-Note that `a` is the type of input arguments, and `b` is the list of output arguments.
+Note that `a` is the type of input arguments, and `b` is the type of output arguments.
 3. The script context.

+It validates that first the puropse os withdrawal, and that given the list of inputs, the provided function yields identical outputs.